Community Questions is where we answer great questions we get from our community. Contact us to send in your question.

 What tools are used in business process management?

-Modern BPM uses smart software that makes work easier.
-These tools are like having a super-powered assistant that helps track tasks, remind people what to do next, and show where work might get stuck.
-They can connect with other business software and help automate repetitive tasks.
+Today’s BPM includes smart software to help make work easier.
+What these tools are, essentially, are supercharged assistants that help keep track of tasks, nudge people to do what they’re supposed to and indicate where work might stall.
+They can integrate with other business software and facilitate automation of repetitive tasks.

 How do you start implementing business process management?